wecountwords/final--project/README.md

 1. Build the first iteration of the selected content section of the site (now named curated content) for both WCW members and non-members

 ### Project Proposal vs. Outcome: GOOD (what will be accomplished no matter what)
-1. Basic member site including a member page with 2 data visualizations updated real-time with word counts - DONE
+1. Basic member site - word count - DONE
    - Members are able to add their daily word count before or after login.
+1. Basic member site - visualizations - DONE
    - Upon login, members are presented with 2 writing visualizations for tracking their progress and analyzing days they are most productive.
-   - Each time the member accesses their page, data is retrieved to update the Total Words table.
+   - Each time the member accesses their page, data is retrieved to update the Total Words table visualization.
    - Words Written by Day of Week, as a historical view, changes each day rather than each time a member adds words.
    - Data visualizations are drawn using Google Charts (https://developers.google.com/chart)
 1. Profile page for users to setup their writing goals - DONE